saidaibrg/DimeNovels/docs/README.md

     - xlrd
 - Internet Archive's command line tool

-If you're not already on a Linux machine, you'll have to install Ubuntu or some other unix-like terminal to interact with the IA's command line tool.

-On Windows, you can do this in the default command line interface with `wsl --install`.
+For Windows, you'll have to install Ubuntu or some other unix-like terminal to interact with the IA's command line tool.
+You can do this in the default command line interface with `wsl --install`.
 Reboot the machine and open it in your preferred command line interface.
 You may need to enable virtualization in order for Ubuntu to properly install-- the steps for this will depend on your machine.

 Now that Ubuntu is set up, install the **packages** needed to run the program.
 First, run `sudo apt update` to update the existing packages.
 Then run `sudo apt install pythonpy python3-pip internetarchive` this includes Python (which is required to run the program), pip (which is used to install other dependencies), and the Internet Archive command line tool itself.
 Then run `pip3 install pandas xlrd`. `Pandas` and `xlrd` are used for reading the metadata Excel spreadsheets.

+### Mac:
+Since Mac already has a unix-like terminal, you only need to install:
+- pip and Python
+- pandas (Python package)
+- xlrd (Python package)
+- Internet Archive's command line tool

+You might have Python3 already installed on your machine.
+Take note that pip3 goes with Python3, and pip goes with older versions of Python, make sure to be consistent with using them together when troubleshooting errors in the installation. ```which pip``` or ```which python``` could be helpful commands at determining what is recognized by your system.
+If, according to these commands, you have python3 + pip3 installed, and pip and python are not, and you are struggling to install them, you could make pip point to pip3.
+In these cases, a helpful command for installing pandas and internet archive command line tool would be ```python3 -m pip install internetarchive, pandas```.

 Next, set up the **IA credentials** with `ia configure`.
 See the [IA Quickstart guide](https://archive.org/services/docs/api/internetarchive/quickstart.html) for more information.